 The key thing is that survey income really does add up.
 I typically save up my income for Christmas presents and holidays.
 As I discuss here, the amounts involved are far from small.

 - Prolific is our reader’s favourite survey site by quite a margin.
 This is because it involves academic research surveys instead of consumer stuff, which can get tiresome.

 - Some of our other favourite survey sites are discussed in this article.

-- SwagBucks is worth looking at if you really want to get heavily involved in surveys.
-It includes all kinds of ways of making extra little bits of money.
+- SwagBucks and PrizeRebel are worth looking at if you really want to get heavily involved in surveys.
+They both include all kinds of ways of making extra little bits of money.

 Creative Online Side Jobs

 It doesn’t get much better than being able to enjoy your hobbies whilst making some money at the same time.
 There are plenty of ways to do so, from creating designs to sell on bags and T-shirts, to heading out with your camera and taking pictures to sell to stock photo sites.

 - To find out about selling photos online, click here.

 - To read about print on demand – a way to turn your art into physical products and sell them online, click here.